What is Just Cause protection?

-In fact, as soon as you start an Organizing Drive to bring the benefit of Union membership to you and your co-workers, your jobs become protected.
+In fact, as soon as you start an Organizing Drive to bring the benefit of Union membership to you and your co-workers, your job gains better protection.
 Your employer cannot fire you for taking part in a Union drive or Union-related activities.
 UFCW Locals 175 & 633 follows through with the Ontario Labour Relations Board with charges against employers who violate your rights in this way.

 Want to find out more about how to become a Union member with UFCW Locals 175 & 633?

-- Contact our Union Organizers!
+- Contact our Organizing Team!
 Ask questions and discuss your concerns.
 Your conversations with our team are confidential.